rpgreview/papersandpaychecks/pnp.md

 **Survival**

 A Survival skill check is made whenever a character is unable to access shelter and nutrition a manner mediated by position or finance.
 In other words, they're not renting but squatting, and not buying food, but scrounging and scavanging food.
 The most application of the skill in *Papers & Paychecks* is in the urban environment, it can also be used for various wilderness settings (grasslands, desert, ocean, woodlands, jungle).
 All of these are optional  specialiations.
+In all cases, Survival includes first aid knowledge.

 ### Dexterity Based Skills